 Kathryn Whetten, a professor of public policy and global health, and the director of the Center for Health Policy at Duke University’s Global Health Institute, argues against the bill for a different reason.
 She says that the bill is well-intentioned.
 However, she doesn’t feel the bill recognizes that sometimes an orphanage or group home is the best option for children.

 In an opinion article on NJ.com, Whetten expresses her concern that prioritizing parent-child reunions will downgrade the value of orphanages.
 In fact, the Children in Families First Act could actually place children back into situations where opportunities for education, growth, and development are scarce.

 Others, like Susan Jacobs, the State Department’s special advisor on children’s issues, advocate for international adoption.
 Jacobs in particular believes there is no need for such legislation.
 She says existing programs address the needs of orphans worldwide already.

-“I think we’ve been pretty successful recently.
-We are proud of the work that we do to protect everyone involved in the adoption process—the birth families, the adopting families, and of course the children,” says Jacobs, according to an article released by the Associated Press.
-Jacobs says that since joining the Hague Adoption Convention in 2008, the United States has helped improve international adoptions and reduce corruption and abuses.
-She points to a pilot project that is set to resume some adoptions from Vietnam soon. ”Diplomacy is a slow process and can often be frustrating to people,” she said.
-“But I think we have a really good record.”
+“I think we’ve been pretty successful recently,” says Jacobs, according to an article the Associated Press released.
+“We are proud of the work that we do to protect everyone involved in the adoption process—the birth families, the adopting families, and of course the children.”
+Jacobs also says that the U.S. has helped improve international adoptions and reduce corruption and abuse ever since they joined the Hague Adoption Convention in 2008.
+She even points to a pilot project that is set to resume some adoptions from Vietnam soon.